 Horii Lab/Endowed Chair Department of Malaria Vaccine Development

 Malaria is widespread in tropical and subtropical regions, and millions of people, particularly in Africa, remain at risk of disease and death despite substantial progress in malaria control.
-No effective malaria vaccine has been developed or licensed.
 Our laboratory is undertaking basic research and conducting clinical trials on our own candidate vaccine antigen gene.

 Malaria vaccine targeting SERA

-We have been focusing on the SERA5 molecule of P. falciparum and developing malaria vaccine NPC-SE36 by utilizing a recombinant SE36 protein.
+We have been focusing on P. falciparum SERA5 molecule whose gene is conserved worldwide and developing malaria vaccine NPC-SE36 by utilizing a recombinant SE36 protein.
 Epidemiological studies in malaria hyper-endemic areas showed that children with antibodies against SE36 experienced few or no symptomatic/clinical malaria, albeit such children are a minority.

-It was surprising that Ugandan adults that suffered umerous malaria infections did not respond to vaccination with NPC-SE36.
+It was surprising that Ugandan adults that suffered numerous malaria infections did not respond to vaccination with NPC-SE36.
 By contrast, malaria-naive Japanese adults produced high levels of antibodies.
-Moreover, in young Ugandan children that experienced few malaria episode, we observed good antibody response.
+Moreover, we observed good antibody response in young Ugandan children that experienced few malaria episodes.
 We obtained 72 % protective efficacy 1 year post-2nd-vaccination in a follow-up study of 6-20 years old in the phase lb trial.
 We have conducted Phase lb clinical trial of NPC-SE36 in Burkina Faso in west Africa in 2015-2017.
-Vaccine was well tolerated, and it was found that the immune response in 1 year infants group was much higher than children 2-5 years old.
-We have also completed Phase lb clinical trial (adult to 1 year baby) of NPC-SE36 with CpG adjuvant that stimulates innate immunity resulting in a significant immune response without safety concern.
+Vaccine was well tolerated, and it was found that the immune response in 1 year infant group was much higher than children 2-5 years old.
+We have also completed Phase lb clinical trial (adult to 1 year baby) of NPC-SE36 with CpG adjuvant that stimulates innate immunity resulting in a significant immune response without safety concern and 74% protective efficacy.
 Phase II clinical trial is under planning.

 Molecular strategy for malaria parasite survival and a function of SE36 protein

 The malaria parasite develops highly sophisticated strategies to evade the human immune system.
-One of the most difficult phenomena encountered by those developing vaccines is genetic polymorphism of vaccine candidate genes; that is, field-isolated parasites harbor different sequences from the vaccine candidate genes.
-Fortunately, SE36 is highly homologous among malaria parasites worldwide.
+One of the most difficult phenomena encountered by those developing vaccines is genetic polymorphism of vaccine candidate genes.
+Fortunately, SE36 gene sequence is highly conserved among malaria parasites worldwide.
 Recently we have shown that SE36 protein tightly binds to host vitronectin as cytoadherence molecule on the surface of parasite cell, merozoite, and vitronectin further binds to over 30 different host proteins for molecular camouflage from host immune system.
 Presentation of SE36/vitronectin complex to host immune system by repeated infections may cause immune tolerance against SE36 protein.
-Thus lower immune response may result in a limited genetic polymorphism of SE36.
+Thus, limited genetic polymorphism of SE36 is presumably resulted from lower immune response.

 About Malaria Vaccine Development